menemshasolomon/election-blog/content/post/2024-11-01-9-final-prediction-assignment/index.markdown

 ## Who will win the 2024 Presidential Election?

-With only a few days to go until voting closes across the United States, the time has come to generate my finalized prediction for the 2024 Presidential election.
+With only one day to go until voting closes across the United States, the time has come to generate my finalized prediction for the 2024 Presidential election.
 Building off of eight weeks of learning, modeling, and discussing, my final model has been built based on existing scholarship, the successes (and failures) of models over the past week, data availability, and an increased understanding of the unique nature of this election.

 **Model Formula**

 My model includes four predictive variables:

 - **Latest Poll Averages**: Polling was covered in [week three](https://menemshasolomon.github.io/election-blog/post/2024-09-18-3-incorporating-polling/).
 The regularized regression model from that post discovered that the weeks with the greatest predictive power were those closest to the election.
-In this way, the model only includes recent polling data
+In this way, the model only includes recent polling data aggregated by FiveThirtyEight.
+To learn more about how FiveThirtyEight evaluates and weights their polls when generating aggregates, see [here](https://fivethirtyeight.com/methodology/how-our-polling-averages-work/).
 - **The Interaction Between Q2 GDP Growth and Incumbency**: In [week two]((https://menemshasolomon.github.io/election-blog/post/2024-09-14-2-the-importance-of-the-economy/)) we began our discussion of fundamentals, covering the effect of the economy on incumbent vote share.
 Week two's model discovered the significant relationship between Q2 GDP growth and vote share, above all other economic variables.
 This relationship, however, often comes across in the relationship between Q2 GDP Growth and incumbent advantage.
 If GDP growth is high, individuals may be more likely to re-elect an incumbent president; however, if growth is low, the opposite may take place.
 Indeed, the incumbency advantage was discussed in [week four](https://menemshasolomon.github.io/election-blog/post/2024-09-27-4-the-incumbency-advantage/) wherein we weighed the effects of name recognition, pork-barrel spending, and candidate fatigue.
 Incumbent status proves to be a major predictor of election outcomes; however, this effect is complicated by the candidate switch from Biden to Harris.
 To account for this, incumbency will only be included in the model as it related to Q2 GDP growth, accounting for the reality that while many voters see Harris as different than Biden, they attribute the low economic growth over the Biden presidency to her.
 - **Democratic Two-Party Vote Share Lagged One Cycle**: In [week five](https://menemshasolomon.github.io/election-blog/post/2024-10-02-5-demographics-turnout-and-vote-choice/), we covered the effects of out final fundamental variable: demographics.
 As the electorate becomes further calcified, demographics are increasingly predictive of both turnout and election outcomes.
 It is difficult, however, to predict demographic shifts on existing data.
 Indeed, lagged vote share serves as a proxy for this variable (and others) by displaying how the state has voted in past elections.
-- **Democratic Two-Party Vote Share Lagged Two Cycles**: By including lagged vote share from both the previous cycle and the one before that, the model is able to account for shifts within the state — i.e. demographic, turnout, or campaign strategy changes.
+- **Democratic Two-Party Vote Share Lagged Two Cycles**: By including lagged vote share from both the previous cycle and the one before that, the model is able to account for other shifts within the state — i.e. demographic, turnout, or campaign strategy changes.

 **Model Strategy**